Lecturer in Architecture

 Recurring themes are change, scale, identity, place,

-I have also guest reviewed at Ulster, Northumbria and the CASS.
+I have also guest reviewed at Ulster, Northumbria, the CASS and Gothenburg.

 I have long been interested in peer learning, and have sought through a variety of initiatives to encourage this where possible.
 These include Charrette week, Thinking Through Making Week, utilising the circulation spaces as a ‘gallery’ for student work, and the introduction of vertical studios for the graduating years.
 Charrette week and TTMW also involve Alumni of the school – further widening the opportunities for learning from home grown talent.